ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The TRL endpoint allows the following query parameters in a GET request.
 The Authorization Server MUST silently ignore unknown query parameters.

 * 'pmax': if included, it follows the semantics defined in {{Section 3.2.2 of I-D.ietf-core-conditional-attributes}}.
-This query parameter is relevant only in case the GET request is specifically an Observation Request, i.e., if it includes the CoAP Observe option set to 0 (register).
+This query parameter is relevant only in case the GET request is specifically an Observation Request, i.e., if it includes the CoAP Observe Option set to 0 (register).
 In such a case, this parameter indicates the maximum time, in seconds, between two consecutive notifications for the observation in question, regardless whether the TRL resource has changed or not.

    If the Observation Request does not include the 'pmax' parameter, the maximum time to consider is up to the Authorization Server.
 If the Observation Request includes the 'pmax' parameter, its value MUST be greater than zero, otherwise the Authorization Server MUST return a 4.00 (Bad Request) response.